BromleyJames/garagetemp/README.md

 ## TODO

-Import weather data from bom FTB
+Import weather data from BOM FTP
 Also import data from weather.com

 Cron jobs to